jeeliz/jeelizFaceFilter/README.md

 * Video tutorials by [Chris Godber](http://chrisgodber.co.uk/): [Headtracking Controls with Three JS](https://youtu.be/_Fs4Sbn2LPc)

 * Tutorial on Medium by [Patricia Arnedo](https://patriciaarnedo.medium.com/): [Building an AR Drawing App Using React](https://patriciaarnedo.medium.com/building-an-ar-drawing-app-using-react-5f47740a747c)

+* [How to develop a Web AR Facefilter with React and ThreeJS / React Three Fiber in 2021](https://webanimation.blog/blog/how-to-develop-web-ar-facefilter-react-threejs) Great tutorial by [Level 30 Wizards](https://level30wizards.com/) Creative Digital Studio to learn how to create a wizard hat face filter.
+[Live demo here](https://facefilter-experiment.vercel.app/)

 ### In French